21st Century Learning

 "The makerspace is more of a mindset than a toolset," says SCOE's Make Coordinator Casey Shea in a recent article in a tech education publication, "THE Journal."
 He was featured prominently in an article titled "What Makes a Great Makerspace?"
-"Many of the most successful makerspaces I've ever seen started with very little equipment and a lot of creativity," he goes on to say.
-Read the full interview by clicking below.
+Read the full interview.

 Project Guides & Ideas

 This page has over 100 well-documented projects that use inexpensive and easy-to-source materials.

 Here you’ll find hundreds of searchable math and science activities that can easily become Maker projects.

 Look here for simple projects delivered in a comic-book style.

 This site has a huge repository of user-generated projects.